 Photo: Trish O'Brien

 Stewart Kelly has emerged in recent years as a pianist of great versatility who is sought-after as performer, teacher, broadcaster, producer and artistic director.
 Based in Melbourne, he is on the staff of the Melbourne Conservatorium at Melbourne University and the Victorian College of the Arts Secondary School.
-He is artistic director of the Music by the Springs festival and director of the Melbourne International Festival of Lieder and Artsong and in 2018 concluded seven years as artistic director of the Con Brio concert series at HOTA Gold Coast.
+He is artistic director of the Music by the Springs festival and has previously directed the Melbourne International Festival of Lieder and Art Song and for seven years directed the Con Brio concert series at the Arts Centre Gold Coast.

 Stewart is a graduate of the Queensland University of Technology, the Queensland Conservatorium Griffith University and the Australian National Academy of Music.
 He holds a Bachelor of Music with distinction and a Master of Music Studies, obtained while studying under the principal guidance of Gillian Wills, Diane Selmon, Stephen Emmerson and Timothy Young.
 In 2014 he was a Fellow of the Australian National Academy of Music, Australia’s most prestigious music training institution.

 Recent performances include Stewart’s New Zealand debut at the Akaroa International Music Festival, Music by the Springs, a series of recitals with Glenn Christensen, the Melbourne International Festival of Lieder and Artsong.

 In 2020 he directs Music by the Springs for its third iteration and returns to Beleura House, the Coffs Harbour Conservatorium Sunday Series, the Cygnet Concert series and attends the Mackay Chamber Music festival for the third consecutive year.